ON THIS PAGE

 I sang the harmony with my middle sister who learned all the songs on guitar and we sang for miscellaneous shows.
 Meanwhile, I played clarinet in band, which was my grandfather’s from his Big Band days.
 I played tenor sax in the jazz band and did the marching band thing - we had Captain Marvel as our coach.
 We did a bit of touring the competition rings.
 Getting out of our small West Virginia town was great excitement.

 After my sister graduated, I felt a bit lost.
 I began studying voice at Shenandoah College and Conservatory in Winchester, Virginia and was soon on a trail towards the music field.
-I attended Alderson-Broaddus College on a scholarship in West Virginia but Berklee College of Music is where I really wanted to be, so I moved to Boston, MA.
+I attended Alderson-Broaddus College on a music scholarship in West Virginia but Berklee College of Music is where I really wanted to be, so I moved to Boston, MA.

 I was in a couple of cover bands before I met my friends from Hunter’s Moon.
 We were an acoustic trio with cool harmonies performing originals from each of us.
 During this time, I sang on personalized children’s tapes (some very interesting names and fun making animal sounds).
 After Hunter’s Moon disintegrated, my album was born: Road Signs To The Sun.
 I was a featured vocalist on John Donelan’s cd: Our Life And Times which was recorded with the same band.
 I began to play guitar with John; performing as a duo or sometimes with a band to promote our music.